Updated October 2015

 Susan, 57, diagnosed with a neuroendocrine tumour of the pancreas

-Doing research (scary!), I discovered that Southampton Hospital has a cancer tissue bank for research.
+Doing research (scary!), I discovered that a specialist centre had a cancer tissue bank for research.
 I emailed asking how I could give them my tumour when I died.
 (I discovered later that my email was sent on to the consultant who is particularly interested in my sort of tumour.)

-I had a phone call from the Upper GI Nurse Specialist telling me that a surgeon in Southampton thought he could operate.
-I was then sent for an octreotide scan at Poole, which involves three visits on three consecutive days.
+I had a phone call from the Upper GI Nurse Specialist telling me that a surgeon at the hospital thought he could operate.
+I was then sent for an octreotide scan, which involves three visits on three consecutive days.

-On my first visit to Southampton outpatients I saw the surgeon's assistant and he told me there was a 20% chance I would die on the table.
+On my first visit to the hopsitals outpatients, I saw the surgeon's assistant and he told me there was a 20% chance I would die on the table.

-I then saw Mr Pearce who told me what he was proposing to do.
+I then saw the surgeon who told me what he was proposing to do.
 He was very open about the risks involved, both operative and post-operative.
 The post-operative risks sounded particularly nasty.

 My choices were: